EdNanda/Pinhole_Analyzer/README.md

      2. `microscope_analyzer_lext.py`
      3. `microscope_analyzer_lext_results_separator.py`

+## File Descriptions

+1. **`microscope_analyzer_lext_image_separator.py`**:
+   - This script is used to separate pictures into batches of 25.
+Measurements are automatic and pictures from multiple samples are saved in the same folder.
+This program separates them into their own folders.

+2. **`microscope_analyzer_lext.py`**:
+   - This script analyzes the images.
+It creates a duplicate of each image showing the pinhole locations in green, alongside a bubble plot showing the average number of pinholes and another one showing the average area of the pinholes in those pictures.
+Additionally, it creates a collage of all the pictures for easy viewing of the layer status in a single look.
+After analyzing all samples, it creates two boxplots comparing the counts and the areas of each sample.

+3. **`microscope_analyzer_lext_results_separator.py`**:
+   - This script collects all bubble plots for counts and areas, as well as the collages, into separate folders.

 ## Usage
 Clone the project and run the scripts in the specified order.
 The program will process images to separate them, analyze pinholes, and organize the results.